Safe trading guidance

 Advice and enforcement of the COVID-19 legislative powers is shared between the Council, Police Scotland and the Health and Safety Executive (HSE).

 Scotland moved to Phase 3 of the Routemap on 10 July 2020.

 The default position on physical distancing during Phase 3 will remain as 2 metres.

 The Scottish Government at present, consider the following sectors and settings appropriate for exceptions to the 2 metres rule.
 As noted, this is not a blanket exemption for each sector; individual settings must implement agreed mitigations to qualify for the exception:

 - Indoor hospitality

 In these settings a minimum distance of 1 metre between households must be maintained.

 It is now mandatory to wear a face covering on public transport (including public transport premises, such as airports, train and bus stations.
 This applies to open air train stations, but not to bus stops) and in retail premises.

-From Friday 8 August it will also be mandatory to wear a face covering in:-
+It is also mandatory to wear a face covering in:

 - Aquariums, indoor zoos or visitor farms